 - M Ed in Irish-medium and Gaeltacht Education L9; (MIC)

-- PG Certificate in Enterprise Solutions Development L8; (LIT)
+- PG Certificate in Enterprise Solutions Development L8; (TUS)

-- BSc Process and Engineering Management L8; (LIT)
+- BSc Process and Engineering Management L8; (TUS)

 - A minimum of two modules from each programmes will be piloted;

 - The new framework will be used to develop all new flexible learning modules within the project timeframe;